Balázs NAGY hurdy-gurdy maker - Budapest

 The Vielle Sofie is a new style hurdy-gurdy that uses the latest technology to create a versatile, yet practical instrument.
 It combines a traditional form and lacquered finish with features that make players to come an expect.
 By merging the rounded bottom of traditional lute-back instruments with the shape of current guitar-bodied hurdy-gurdies, it yields a unique instrument that is comfortable to play whether sitting or standing.

-The Sofie is set up with strings and a keyboard, typical of western instruments, and is finished in a natural shellac for a classic look (no plastics or artificial materials!).
-It is an electro-acoustic instrument, and comes pre-equipped with internal pickups, a preamp, and an electronic tuner in order to meet today's demanding expectations.
+The Vielle Sofie is set up with strings and a keyboard, typical of western instruments, and is finished in a natural shellac for a classic look (no plastics or artificial materials!).
+It is an electric instrument, and comes pre-equipped with internal pickups, a preamp, and an electronic tuner in order to meet today's demanding expectations.

-The Sofie features geared banjo tuning heads for easier and more precise tuning.
+The Vielle Sofie features geared banjo tuning heads for easier and more precise tuning.
 Seven strings and a set of button-activated capo provide options for many different tunings and playing techniques.
-Players can use either of its two French-style buzzing bridge to play in the keys of G or D. By choosing among the strings and using the built-in capos a variety of keys are available: G, D, and A. The seventh string is tuned to D, allowing yet more tuning options.
-The Sofie can also be set up as a traditional C/G instrument by changing the strings.
+Players can use either of its two French-style buzzing bridge to play in the keys of G or D. By choosing among the strings and using the built-in capos a variety of keys are available: G, D, and A. The seventh string is tuned to G, allowing yet more tuning options.
+The Vielle Sofie can also be set up as a traditional C/G instrument by changing the strings.

 - Comfortable shape